omrinolan/RadVel/README.md

 Steps required to install the project and its dependencies.

-data is found on the Cambridge IoA cluster at /data/wdplanetary/laura/ requirements.txt file has listed modules and dependencies
+data is found on the Cambridge IoA cluster at /data/wdplanetary/laura/ The data is in standard MIDAS pipeline format, and as such, any data made with a similar pipeline should be useable with minor adaptations.
+Adaptions may be needed to use data in different formats

+requirements.txt file has listed modules and dependencies

 Virtual environment used is omrienv: